TheWebFoundation/open-data-barometer-2nd-edition/report/data/readiness.md

 The table below presents the three readiness sub-components of the Open Data Barometer.
 The table can be grouped by region or income level.

-There is a strong correlation (0.75) between GDP Per Capita and overall readiness as ranked by the Open Data Barometer[^5].
+There is a strong correlation (0.75) between GDP Per Capita and overall readiness as ranked by the Open Data Barometer.
 The correlation is strongest in terms of Entrepreneurial readiness, and weakest for Citizen/Civil Society readiness.

 Drawing on data from the 2013 Open Data Barometer, Meng has suggested that 'political capital', as distinct from associational social capital, plays an import role in the readiness of countries to gain social impacts from open data.
 Political capital is defined as "attitudes supportive of democratic norms and behavior that engage citizens with the state and each other in channeled ways, conveying interests, preferences, and demands to the regime"[^2].
 The first two editions of the Open Data Barometer do not provide a measure of political capital, but this may be an important dimension to consider in future work, and in assessing the potential to secure social change through open data initiatives.
 Similarly, the open data literature frequently points to the importance of intermediaries in translating data availability into social change activity.
 Whilst the existence of civil society engaging with open data, and the presence of technical capacity in firms within a country, can act as proxies for the likelihood of intermediaries emerging, further work is needed to track and understand the different kinds of intermediaries and the roles they play in readiness to secure different impacts from open data.